 Polar stratospheric clouds (PSCs) have been known to play a crucial role in stratospheric Arctic and Antarctic winter/spring ozone depletion for a long time (see e.g. [Peter, 1997; Solomon et al., 1999]).
-The heterogeneous reactions leading to chlorine activation, a prerequisite of ozone depletion, take place on the surfaces of solid stratospheric particles or in liquid stratospheric particles.
-These reactions convert chlorine reservoir species like ClONO2 and HCl into reactive and easily photolyzed species that can participate in catalytic ozone depletion cycles, and also form HNO3 condensed in the particles and lead to an increase of the gas-phase amount of HNO3 when the PSC evaporates.
+The heterogeneous reactions leading to chlorine activation, a prerequisite of ozone depletion, take place on the surfaces of solid stratospheric particles or in liquid stratospheric particles: